 Even with the philosophical notion that nothing lasts, many artists (and collectors) value permanence in a work of art.
 Part of the expectation, after purchasing a work, is that it will last many years, even centuries.
 Oil paintings perhaps were considered the most valuable of mediums for this reason, until acrylics appeared in the 1950's.
 Acrylics are now considered permanent, being plastic (is this good for the environment?)
 So in this sense - the use of materials - there is a "correct" way to stretch canvases and prime them.
 Because of interacting chemicals in the materials, it is good to follow traditional practices when stretching and priming canvases, if we want our work to survive.
 Many people have asked me about using unorthodox materials in artworks - such as using hairspray as a fixative for pastel.
 They don't seem to be concerned about using permanent materials (correct ones), yet they want to find the correct way to paint their images.
 And using permanent materials appropriately together is the only place where they should be concerned about correctness (assuming they don't want their paint layer to dissolve in 10 or 20 years).

 We need to approach the arts differently than we do other things; rather than confront them head-on, demanding the right answer, we need to be more receptive than aggressive in our search.
 What we are looking for is our own voice.
 Cezanne hated when theory preceded practice; painters such as Emile Bernard who constantly theorized about painting, and never reached conclusions in their work.
 It's the zen riddle - when we think about it too much, we can't do it.
 This integrated, gestalt way of approaching art might be able to save us from all the other areas of ASAP, STAT, and sleepless nights, indigestion, and worse.
 It seems more and more like only "practical" things are valued in our society; the dreaming, imagining, thinking and feeling that art involves are discouraged as impractical.
 But essential things come from the experience of the arts, that are needed for our spiritual development.
-The arts are our safety valve, our canary in the mine; rather than exhaust us they give us a good fatigue that comes from purposeful activity - the opposite of the pointless repetitive motions many experience in our daily lives.
+The arts are our safety valve, our canary in the mine; rather than exhaust us they give us a good fatigue that comes from purposeful activity - the opposite of the pointless repetitive motions many experience in their daily lives.

 Another situation where correctness may be a valid issue is in realist painting.
 We may want to use the rules of correct perspective and anatomy in our realistic works.
 People ask what are the rules of composition.
 These visual cues are constantly changing, and all the great artists I can think of are the ones who broke the "rules."
 They didn't always set out to do this - sometimes just in the process of being and becoming themselves they painted and sculpted in a new way.
 Looking for design recipes doesn't provide us with the authentic art-making experience, which is personal and experiential.
 When we use recipes, we are robbing ourselves of the most important part of the artistic process - like falling in love without spending any time together.
 When students are beginning, they go through a process with themselves or with teachers where they learn by trial and error the mechanical aspects of good composition - that is, what "works" or doesn't work in many images.
 They use the elements of color, line, shape, space, composition, and combine them using the principles of balance, harmony, contrast, movement, repetition, etc. If we multiply the number of elements by the number of principles, we get an infinite number of possibilities.
 As students, we try many combinations, to see what seems to work best, and what combinations seem to reflect what we are trying to do.
 We do hundreds of quick and sustained drawings and paintings, using various mediums.
 We gradually hone in on what we want to do, by adding and dropping possibilities in our tool box.
 When learning, it is easy to get frustrated and impatient with this sometimes tedious process.
 We will learn the most from just working; this is why it is possible to become an artist without formal training.
 We are influenced by our life experiences, our training, art we see, and more.
 All these combine in us to make our art.
 We need to develop ourselves, and also to trust our selves.